confluentinc/ksql/ksql-engine/src/test/resources/query-validation-tests/README.md

     1. Then run `mvn test -Dtopology.versions=X -Dtest=QueryTranslationTest -pl ksql-engine`.
        Again X is a list of the versions you want to run the tests against.

-  Note that for both options above the version must exist under the `src/test/resources/expected_topology` directory.
+  Note that for both options above the version(s) must exist under the `src/test/resources/expected_topology` directory.

 ### Generating new topology files